kiste1995/Manual_Model_I/docs/source/operate/gui/Navigate Way Points.rst

 .. thumbnail:: /_images/start_gui/naviwaypoints4.png

-- After selecting other targets, press the start button.
-The start button is disabled, and the stop button is enabled.
+- Choose another destination.
+After that, it's the same as above.

-- It is displayed in the message box, and the LED color under the navi changes to blue.
+- When it arrives, the message Reached final destination is displayed on the Robot Status, and the color of the Navi LED changes to green.

-- When the costmap is cleared, it moves to the other targets coordinates.

-- When you arrive at your destination, the start button is enabled and the stop button is disabled.